RespectKnowledge/Chest-XR-COVID-19-detection_Deep-Learning/README.md

 If you want to train the deep convolutional neural networks, please use this code,

+# for EfficieNet pretrained model

+efficientnet_model.py

-efficientnet_model.py # for efficientNet models
+# For pretrained models

+DDN_covid_models.py

 If you use vision transformer based deep learning models, please use this code for training and validation

+# For vision-based transformers

 python3 Transformers_models_covid.py